-- has an 'Excellent' BREEAM rating and a 'B' EPC rating in its offices. - screens suppliers for environmental practices and discourages paper waste. - limits international travel to a minimum and carbon is offset. - has spearheaded recycling at the office building.

-- has withdrawn the availability of plastic straws and cutlery. - recycles and shreds confidential wastepaper. - uses Energy Efficient Lighting including timer and movement sensor controls and efficient water taps with movement sensor controls. - uses paperless systems, including DocuSign, which have saved in excess of 35,935kg of CO2 emissions, 15,310kg of wood, 376,198l of water and 2,488kg of waste in the financial year ended 31 March 2022. - encourages staff to walk or cycle to work through a cycle to work scheme.
+- has an 'Excellent' BREEAM rating and a 'B' EPC rating in its offices. - screens suppliers for environmental practices and discourages paper waste. - limits international travel to a minimum and carbon is offset. - has spearheaded recycling at the office building. - has withdrawn the availability of plastic straws and cutlery. - recycles and shreds confidential wastepaper. - uses Energy Efficient Lighting including timer and movement sensor controls and efficient water taps with movement sensor controls. - uses paperless systems, including DocuSign, which have saved in excess of 93,578lbs of CO2 emissions, 39,867lbs of wood, 553,651l of water and 6,478lbs of waste since the initial offering of the Shares in July 2021. - encourages staff to walk or cycle to work through a cycle to work scheme.